Code Examples for AutoGen and AutoGen Studio

 3. Using AutoGen Studio with OpenAI Models

-AutoGen Studio offers a more visual and user-friendly interface for building and managing AI agents.
+AutoGen Studio offers a more visual and user-friendly interface for building and managing ai agents.
 Below is an example of how you can set up an AI agent in AutoGen Studio using OpenAI’s GPT-4 model.

 Example: Setting Up a Content Generation Agent in AutoGen Studio